 Mining ETH on graphics cards that allow it (the Nvidia RTX 30-series is particularly popular for this purpose) was previously a hugely lucrative activity.
-In total, Ethereum miners spent a staggering $15 billion on graphics cards alone over the past two years.
+In total, Ethereum miners spent a staggering $15 billion on

 Now, though, the return from ETH mining at its current value means it’ll take over a year in some cases to just cover the cost of the GPU itself.